HL7NZ/nhi/input/pagecontent/FAQ.md

 ### Where has the New Zealand Resident status attribute gone?

-The New Zealand resident status attribute was introduced in the NHI Legacy service to capture permanent resident status:
+The New Zealand resident status attribute was introduced in the NHI Legacy service to capture resident status:
 * 'Y' = Permanent resident (New Zealand citizen or classified as ‘ordinarily resident in New Zealand’)
 * 'N' = Temporary (not a New Zealand citizen, does not have New Zealand ‘ordinarily resident’ status)

-Organiations with update access had the ability to update the New Zealand resident status for a person, although at a national level the quality of this data was varied.
+Organiations with legacy update access had the ability to update the New Zealand resident status for a person.
+The process for updating varied between integrators which resulted in inconsistent data quailty.

-With the release of the NHI SOAP service the attribute was discontinued, however is still used today by some integrators using the NHI Legacy service.
+With the release of the NHI SOAP service the attribute was discontinued, however is still maintained today by some integrators using the NHI Legacy service.

-A new attribute _NZ Residency_ was designed to capture a person with a permanent resident visa.
-For the NHI, there is currently no data sharing agreement or mechanism to populate this data from an authorised source.
-We have therefore had to remove this attribute from the NHI Patient profile.
+A new attribute _NZ Residency_ was designed to capture a person with a resident class visa.
+For the NHI, there is currently no data sharing agreement with Immigration New Zealand or mechanism to populate this data from an authorised source.

+We have removed this attribute from the NHI Patient profile.
 There is no current timeframe for when this might be returned.